ishanchawla1/Design-Teardown/README.md

 # Smashing Magzine Heatmap

-> This project was made as a part of Microverse Curriculum for Full Stack Developer for Design-Teardown Project
+> This project was made as a part of Microverse Curriculum for Full Stack Developer for Design-Teardown Projec.
+Here we are building a heatmap of the Smashing magazine website

 ![screenshot](./app_screenshot.png)

+In this heartmap the darker elements are more interactive and more likely to be clicked or viewed more often.

 ## Built With